16 Top-Rated Attractions & Places to Visit in Canberra

 Address: King Edward Terrace, Parkes

-7 National Library of Australia
+8. National Library of Australia

 Architecturally, the building is a dramatic contrast from the National Gallery and High Court.
-Built in the style of a Greek temple, its classical effect is underscored by the lavish use of marble and travertine on the columns and walls, and marble from Greece, Italy, and Australia used in the decoration of the interior.
+Built in the style of a Greek temple, its classical effect is underscored by the lavish use of marble and travertine on the columns and walls.
+Marble from Greece, Italy, and Australia was also used in the decoration of the interior.

 Address: Parkes Place, Parkes

-9 Mount Ainslie Lookout
+9. Admire the Views from Mount Ainslie Lookout

-To really appreciate the layout of this carefully planned capital, head to the lookout of 843 m Mount Ainslie, one of the city's most popular vantage points.
-A well-paved walking/biking trail winds for just over 2 km from the rear of the Australian War Memorial.
-Along the way, visitors can pause at the commemorative plaques to learn about historic Australian battles.
-The less energetic can drive up to the lookout.
-Thanks to Walter Burley Griffin's vision, the lookout aligns perfectly with Anzac Parade, Lake Burley Griffin, Old Parliament House, and, in the background, the sleek lines of New Parliament House.
-On breezy days, be sure to bring a jacket.
-Other popular lookout points include Red Hill, to the south of here, and Black Hill, to the west.
+To really appreciate the layout of this carefully planned capital, head to the lookout of 843-meter Mount Ainslie.
+It's one of the city's most popular vantage points.
+A well-paved walking/biking trail winds for just over two kilometers from the rear of the Australian War Memorial.
+Along the way, you can pause at the commemorative plaques to learn about historic Australian battles, and you might even see some kangaroos, as well as an array of beautiful birds.

 Address: Mount Ainslie Drive, Canberra

-10 Australian National Botanic Gardens
+10. Wander through the Australian National Botanic Gardens

-About a kilometer west of the city center, the 50-hectare National Botanic Gardens are spread across the slopes of Black Mountain.
-In the carefully tended collections, visitors can admire representatives of all the important species of Australian flora.
+About a kilometer west of the city center, the 50-hectare National Botanic Gardens are a must-visit for green thumbs.
+Spread across the slopes of Black Mountain, these carefully tended collections display a range of different habitats and present all the important species of Australian flora.
+Kids will also love to run wild here.

 The Rain Forest Gully is particularly impressive.
 Look for water dragons among the lush foliage.
-Other highlights include the Red Centre garden with its red earth and spinifex grassland as well as the Children's Discovery Walk.
+Other highlights include the Red Centre garden, with deep red earth and a spinifex grassland, as well as the Children's Discovery Walk.
 The gardens are also a haven for birds and butterflies.

 Address: Clunies Ross Street, Acton

-11 National Zoo and Aquarium
+11. National Zoo and Aquarium

-In the neighboring zoo, visitors can view all the important species of Australian fauna as well as exotic species as such as lions, tigers, cheetahs, bears, and more.
-The animal encounters are extremely popular and allow visitors to go behind the scenes and interact with cheetah, giraffes, sun bears, and red pandas, among other creatures.
-It's located five minutes from the city center.
+In the neighboring zoo, you can view all the important species of Australian fauna, as well as exotic species as such as lions, tigers, cheetahs, bears, and more.
+The animal encounters are extremely popular and allow visitors to go behind the scenes and interact with a range of exotic creatures.
+You can meet a meerkat and get up close with cheetahs, giraffes, sun bears, and rhinos, among other animals at this popular Canberra zoo.

 Address: 999 Lady Denman Drive, Western Creek, Yarralumla

-12 National Museum of Australia
+12. National Museum of Australia

-A major theme of the exhibits is the cultural history of the Aborigines.
+A major theme of the exhibits is the cultural history of Indigenous Australians.
 Other highlights include exhibits on the Gold Rush, Australian industry, clothing, and migration.
 Children will also find a few interactive displays to keep them busy.

 Address: Lawson Crescent, Acton Peninsula

-13 National Carillon
+13. National Carillon

 On Aspen Island in Lake Burley Griffin, the white Carillon Tower was a gift from the British government on Canberra's 50th birthday in 1963.
-The 50 m tower incorporates three sleek columns clad in opal chip and quartz.
+The 50-meter-high tower incorporates three sleek columns clad in opal chip and quartz.
 Within the towers are 55 bronze bells ranging from seven kilograms to six metric tons.

 Location: Kings Park, Aspen Island, Canberra

-14 Black Mountain Nature Park
+14. Hike the Trails at Black Mountain Nature Park

 Address: Black Mountain Drive, Acton

-16 Royal Australian Mint
+15. Royal Australian Mint